akankshalamba1/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Following are some of the difficulties Encountered while working on this project:
 - **Unclear Data**: At first glance the data file appeared to alien, it take time get familiarize with the data as well as we cant use the data in the original form to base our analysis on.
 Data values such as Launch and Deadline is not easily interpreted as dates.
-For someone new to excel it will take them a while to point it out, as well as category and subcategory are combined into one set, which make the data complecated
+For someone new to excel it will take them a while to point it out, as well as category and subcategory are combined into one set, which make the data complicated
 - **Huge dataset**: Grasping the huge amount of data in one go is really tedious task.
 It could be overwhelming for someone like Lousie who is new to excel.
 Data could have been more organized and shrunk.
 - **Use of multiple constrains**: Data range is too wide spread, data from 2009 to 2017 compressed together, with multiple countries and currencies at the same time.

 #### Overcoming difficulties
-To overcome the difficulties of data we used filters, formating tools and created simplified outlook of the Excel sheet by creating columns like "Parent Category" and "Subcategory", as well as "Date Creation Conversion" and "Date Ended Conversion".
+To overcome the difficulties of data we used filters, formatting tools and created simplified outlook of the Excel sheet by creating columns like "Parent Category" and "Subcategory", as well as "Date Creation Conversion" and "Date Ended Conversion".
 By using features like pivot table and pivot chart we were able to narrow down the data which is important for this analysis

 ## Results

 #### What are two conclusions you can draw about the Outcomes based on Launch Date?

 By Analyzing the outcomes based on the Launch date we were able to focus on which time of the year is best to do theater shows.
 Some conclusions draws by this analysis are as follows:
 - **Most successful month**: Based on our observation it is clear that the month of "May" has the most successful plays as compared to other months.
 Maximum failed theatricals are in the month of May as well.
-It provides Louise a clear picture that for her next plays she should prefer doing them in the months of May June and July as they turned out to be more succesful as compared to the other months.
+It provides Louise a clear picture that for her next plays she should prefer doing them in the months of May June and July as they turned out to be more successful as compared to the other months.

-- **Trend in the success rate based on the months**: If he look at the line chart based on the Theater outcomes based on launch date as linked above in the Analysis tab it appears that the success rate folows a trend which increases in the beggining of the year and reach its peak in the month of May and then starts to fall back and reach its lowest in the month of December.
-Alot of contrains could have resulted this.
-There is a possibilty that as month of May, June and July are spring months, people like to go out to view theater shows more often as compared to cooler months like November and December where shows are less successful.
+- **Trend in the success rate based on the months**: If we look at the line chart based on the Theater outcomes based on launch date as linked above in the Analysis tab it appears that the success rate follows a trend which increases in the beginning of the year and reach its peak in the month of May and then starts to fall back and reach its lowest in the month of December.
+A lot of constrains could have resulted this.
+There is a possibility that as month of May, June and July are spring months, people like to go out to view theater shows more often as compared to cooler months like November and December where shows are less successful.
 Louise should surely keep weather and other constrain that could effect people going out to watch plays in mind while planning for her next plays.

 #### What can you conclude about the Outcomes based on Goals?